fs-feup/autonomous-systems/src/velocity_estimation/README.md

 ```sh
 colcon test-result --all --verbose
 ```

+## Estimators

+### EKF

+This estimator is an extension of the Kalman Filter for non-linear models.
+It's car model is the kinematic bicycle model, which assumes no-slip in the tires, with lateral dynamics included.
+The sensors used are an IMU, wheel speed sensors, a steering angle sensor and a motor rpm sensor.

 ## Structure
 This UML diagram shows how the classes that compose this package are related to each other.
 The main takeaway is that there is a main class called VENode, a ROS2 node, which depends on a velocity estimator to do the actual velocity estimation.